-Graduating University During Covid?
-5 Essential Career Tips
+Graduating University Post Covid?
+7 Essential Career Tips

 Transitioning from university into a working world is challenging.

-While it might herald the beginning of an independent life and a new career, the current COVID-19 situation has brought significant changes.
+While it might herald the beginning of an independent life and a new career, the post-Covid situation has brought significant changes.

 How can you establish yourself after graduating?
 Here are some helpful tips to consider.